 - Dry, itchy, or cracking skin, acne, fingernail changes or swelling around your nails

 - Dry mouth, increased thirst, muscle cramps, uneven heartbeat

-- Fever, chills, trouble breathing, chest tightness, faintness
+- Fever, chills, chest tightness, faintness

 - Severe diarrhea, nausea, or vomiting